greenelab/cimr/README.md

 cimr requires python >= 3.6.
 I recommend you have either miniconda ([download page](https://conda.io/miniconda.html)) or anaconda ([download page](https://www.anaconda.com/download/)) installed.
-However, all required python packages will be downloaded and install as you build cimr using setup.py or requirements.txt provided here.
+However, all required python packages will be downloaded and installed as you build cimr using setup.py or requirements.txt provided here.